block42-blockchain-company/fantom-node-monitor/README.md

 python3 setup.py
 ```

-This will spinn up a single docker container including all necessary services and programs.
+This will spinn up a single docker container (using <a src="https://hub.docker.com/repository/docker/block42blockchaincompany/fantom-node-monitor">fantom-node-monitor image</a>) including all necessary services and programs.

+### First Steps

-You can view the dashboard by accessing the machine on port 3000.
+Access your machine on port 3000.
-Log in to Grafana using the username "admin" and password "admin".
-The Fantom Node Overview Dashboard should be visible to you.
+The first time you access the dashboard you will need to enter the default credentials and set a new password.
+The default credentials are:

+Username: admin <br>
+Password: admin

-It may take some time until the first metrics arrive and are displayed.
+Once you're logged in, you should see **Fantom Node Overview** in Dashboards.
+Please allow some time for the first metrics to be displayed.

 ### Tear Down
 *Note: Be aware that the following will also remove all data collected!*
-Stop the containers and remove all artifcats with:
+Stop the containers and remove all artifcats (including persistent volumes) with:

 ```shell
 python3 tear_down.py
 ```